DHL Logo

 DHL LogoDHL Logo PNG

-Movement, speed, accuracy and efficiency, security guarantees, and high quality of services reflect the identity of the logistics company DHL.
-The DHL logo is one of the most recognizable brands, and the modern visual look means the company is moving forward in all directions.
+Movement, speed, accuracy, and efficiency, along with safety guarantees and high-quality service, reflect the uniqueness of the logistics company DHL.
+The DHL logo is one of the most recognizable brands, and its modern visual appearance signifies that the company is moving forward in all directions.

 DHL: Brand overview